Rash1105/Engine_Reliability_Repo/README.md

 │  └─ code.ipynb                                     # data cleaning & profiling
 ├─ powerbi/
 │  └─ Engine_Reliability.pbix                        # Power BI file (optional in repo)
-├─ reports/
-│  └─ images/                                        # exported PNGs from Power BI
-│     ├─ pbi_overview.png
-│     └─ pbi_stress.png
 ├─ requirements.txt
 └─ README.md
 ```

-> If the PBIX is large/private, keep it outside the repo and only include screenshots in `reports/images`.

 ---